SC157 - Characterization and Synthesis of Laser Beam Shapes: From Optimum Spatial Shaping to Optical Vortex Beam

 Short Course Description:

-The propagation and focusing properties of real laser beams are greatly influenced by beam shape, phase distortions, degree of coherence, polarization, and aperture truncation effects.
+The propagation and focusing characteristics of real laser beams are greatly influenced by beam shape, phase patterns and aberrations, degree of coherence, polarization and aperture truncation effects.
 The ability to understand, predict, correct and utilize these laser beam properties is essential to modern optical engineering.
-Attendees of this course will be introduced to a variety of techniques for measuring and quantifying the important characteristics of real laser beams, be able to calculate the effects of these characteristics on optical system performance, and explore a variety of beam shaping techniques to optimize specific optical systems.
+Attendees of this course will be introduced to a variety of techniques for measuring and quantifying the important characteristics of real laser beams, be able to calculate the effects of these characteristics on optical system performance and explore a variety of beam shaping techniques to optimize specific optical systems.

 The course starts with a basic and intuitive description of Gaussian beam characteristics from an ideal laser.
 These concepts are extended to non-Gaussian beams (e.g., high-order Hermite Gaussian beams, top-hat shapes, laser arrays and non-diffracting beams) and the relative merits of various beam shapes are discussed.The properties of optical vortex beams, cylindrical vector beams and orbital angular momentum are then explored.
 Beam characterization metrics such as M2, Strehl ratio and TDL are explained.
 Simple expressions for estimating the effects of laser aberrations and coherence on beam focusing and propagation are developed.
 Coupling of light into single and multi-mode fibers, as well as far-field light concentration limits, are explored as real-world examples.
 The constant radiance theorem and étendue are employed as engineering tools to optimize optical design, and simple analytical tools are presented to estimate the effects of spatial beam shape, phase aberrations and coherence on beam concentration.
 The course ends with a description of internal and external cavity beam shaping techniques using phase and polarization modulation.